TheodoreDOttavio/whatsinyourfood/README.md

 #Whats in your Food?

-This application is a working sample of code that is (hopefully) more fun to review than typical blog sites, scheduling, or financial planning apps.
+This application is a work in progress sample of code that is (hopefully) more fun to review than typical blog sites, scheduling, or financial planning apps.

 https://whatsinyourfood.herokuapp.com

+#TODO recursive selection of questions creates an occasional crash (stack too deep)

 As an exercise in using JSON requests
 - match dissimilar datum